-A&H Long Duration Contracts are distinct from P&C Long Duration Contracts.
-There were no changes to the opinion requirements in 2018 regarding P&C Long Duration Contracts, but the Working Group added a reference to SSAP No. 65 in the definition of "P&C Long Duration Contracts" to clarify the difference between "A&H Long Duration Contracts" and "P&C Long Duration Contracts."
-The newly-added mention of SSAP No. 65 in the Instructions is not intended to change the Appointed Actuary's treatment of P&C Long Duration Contracts in the Actuarial Opinion or the underlying analysis, but insurers and Appointed Actuaries may refer to SSAP No. 65, paragraphs 21 through 33 for a description of the three tests, a description of the types of P&C contracts to which the tests apply, guidance on the minimum required reserves, and instructions on the Actuarial Opinion and Actuarial Report.
+A&H long-duration contracts are distinct from P/C long-duration contracts.
+There were no changes to the opinion requirements in 2018 regarding P/C long-duration contracts, but the Working Group added a reference to SSAP No. 65 in the definition of P/C long-duration contracts to clarify the difference between A&H long-duration contracts and P/C long-duration contracts.
+The newly-added mention of SSAP No. 65 in the Instructions is not intended to change the Appointed Actuary's treatment of P/C long-duration contracts in the SAO or the underlying analysis, but insurers and Appointed Actuaries may refer to SSAP No. 65, paragraphs 21 through 33 for a description of the three tests, a description of the types of P/C contracts to which the tests apply, guidance on the minimum required reserves, and instructions on the SAO and Actuarial Report.

 III.
-Comments on AOS
+Comments on the Actuarial Opinion Summary